-Since measurement started our 36-month forecasts have averaged -20.3% less than used values across all vehicle ids (with the average now skewed by recent results).
-The most recent results show May 2020 36/60 forecasts being -40.8% less than May 2023 36/60 used values.
+Since measurement started our 36-month forecasts have averaged -20.7% less than used values across all vehicle ids (with the average now skewed by recent results).
+The most recent results show Jun 2020 36/60 forecasts being -45.5% less than June 2023 36/60 used values.
 Since used value increases peaked at around +40% early in 2022 and values are not expected to fall by anywhere near that (peak YOY deflation now expected to be around -5%), the historic three-year forecasts will continue to track well below used values for a long time to come.
+The apparent spike in April 2023 is a reporting error which is being investigated.